On this page

 See cleaning, hygiene products and supplies on EDi for details (staff login required) for a list of alternative hygiene suppliers or to contact the COVID support team.

 What cleaning will be undertaken in schools to minimise the spread?

 We have increased cleaning services at all South Australian public schools, preschools, children’s centres and offices.
 There is now an extra cleaning shift during the day on top of the regular cleaning schedule.
 It includes more regular and thorough:

 - cleaning of door handles and lift buttons

 - wiping down of common high touch surfaces such as meeting room tables, administration areas (reception desks), tables in libraries and school buses.

 What cleaning is done on school buses?

-Enhanced cleaning protocols have been put in place for all buses and student transport services, including taxis for students with disabilities.
+Enhanced cleaning protocols have been put in place for all buses.

 Will fleet vehicles have sanitising wipes or cleaning products?